rcp1/rapidchange_atc/README.md

 - [ ] Ensuring that tool is not forgotten on errors / resets
 - [x] Tool recognition
 - [x] Dust cover
+- [ ] Allow other orientations / axis of magazine than Z axis to load / unload

 ## Usage